National Youth Violence Prevention Week Activities & Challenges

 - Share Resources.
 Work with community agencies to create a community card with mental health, suicide, and runaway resources and other youth focused resources.

-- Be A Buddy.
+- Be A Buddy like a Hero.
 Pair adults or youth mentors with other youth for positive role models and positive peer activities.
-Utilize the trusted adults that you identified in your Say Something activities.

 - Host a Safety Fair.
 Coordinate a safety fair with exhibits and activities involving first responders, local health departments, medical agencies, safety groups and community agencies.
 Try to have someone from each sector of the community wheel involved.